- In the Cotswolds, visit elegant mansions, graceful churches and atmospheric pubs

 Northern Ireland: the Causeway Coast

 Northern Ireland's troubled reputation has been hard to shake off, but wander this way and you'll be rewarded with the peace and tranquility of a place the world has yet to discover.
-Beyond Belfast's black taxi tours, urban regeneration and stunning new Titanic experience, the biggest draw is the otherworldly Giant's Causeway.
+Beyond Belfast's black taxi tours, urban regeneration and stunning new Titanic experience

 Here, more than 38,000 interlocking basalt columns form a patchwork of stepping stones that stretch out into the sea.
 This extraordinary landscape marks the start of the legendary Finn McCool's bridge to Scotland, although a rival theory suggests it's merely a geological phenomenon formed 50 million to 60 million years ago.